mineo/cookiecutter-templates/python-mit/{{cookiecutter.repo_name}}/docs/source/setup.rst

 PyPI
 ----

-Lala is available on the Python Package Index.
+{{ cookiecutter.repo_name }} is available on the Python Package Index.
 This makes installing it with `pip <http://www.pip-installer.org>`_ as easy as::

     pip install {{ cookiecutter.repo_name }}